krishnak98/jotpsych-fullstack-swe-challenge/notes.md

 updated register to use APIService; and added routes from register to login, login to profile, profile to logout

 # Update 2:
 Changed to APIService calls.
+Checks for app version have been added.
+The upload endpoint is giving me some CORS issue, so that's still using the old fetch() routine

 # Update 3:
-Minor improvements, added motto to the db, updated user profile to display self recorded audio Upload is still causing some CORS issue, so haven't used APIService for /upload endpoint Encryption and decryption of user's motto is complete.
-I'm hardcoding a key, so that key is same across server restarts.
+Minor improvements, added motto to the db, updated user profile to display self recorded audio Upload is still causing some CORS issue, so haven't used APIService for /upload endpoint Encryption and decryption of user's motto is complete, I used the cryptography module, and updated it in the requirements.txt I'm hardcoding a key, so that key is same across server restarts.
 Need to think of a better method for this.

+# Update 4:

+Moved AudioRecorder parts to different typescript file